drone-plugins/drone-docker/DOCS.md

 ## Caching

 The Drone build environment is, by default, ephemeral meaning that you layers are not saved between builds.
-There are two methods for caching layers.
+There are two methods for caching your layers.

 ### Graph directory caching